jruizcanoie/calories/README.md

 ### How to build

 Simply run `poetry build` and the wheels will be located in the `dist` directory.
-The file with extension `whl` is a wheel instalation file that you could use to setup a different virtual environment by running `pip install calories-1.0-py3-none-any.whl`.
+The file with extension `whl` is a wheel installation file that you could use to setup a different virtual environment by running `pip install calories-1.0-py3-none-any.whl`.

 ## Usage